CarouselSMS/API_deprecated/sections/api/keywords.md

 -   `HTTP Code 500` and error message in the body
 -   `HTTP Code 200` with JSON hash (text/javascript):
     -   `errors` - optional array of error messages.
-For example, when the keyword belongs to a different application.
+For example, if the keyword belongs to a different application.